WHAT PARENTS NEED TO KNOW ABOUT PLAY THERAPY

 How Does Play Therapy Help My Child?

-Play therapy helps children in a variety of ways.
-It has been shown to help children learn to be responsible for their behavior, increase problem solving skills, improve social skills, express emotion, among other benefits.
+It helps children in a variety of ways.
+It has been shown to help children learn to be responsible for their behavior, increase problem-solving skills, improve social skills, express emotion, among other benefits.

 Are Parents Involved in the Sessions?

-The most successful outcomes from play therapy are seen when the parent or caregiver is actively involved in the process.
+The most successful outcomes from this are seen when the parent or caregiver is actively involved in the process.
 Because every case is unique, your counselor will communicate with you and will advise you on when to become involved in the sessions.

-Please take a moment to watch this video, it is geared to help parents better understand play therapy.
+Please take a moment to watch this video, it is geared to help parents better understand it.

 Please note that this is not a comprehensive guide to play therapy.
-If you would like more information about play therapy or would like to see if play therapy is an option for your child, please contact us today!
+If you would like more information about it or would like to see if play therapy is an option for your child, please contact us today!